Kalito-Labs/Ai-Protocols/04-Bias-Cognitive-Trap-Catalog.md

 This catalog turns vague “AI hallucination” or “bluffing” into **named, trackable traps**.
 Coupled with **Incident Postmortems**, it creates a feedback loop: incidents feed into the catalog → catalog informs new rules → rules reduce future incidents.

 ---

-👉 Do you want me to also generate this as a **Markdown file (`bias-cognitive-trap-catalog.md`)** so it sits alongside your other four in Obsidian?